Have you ever been stuck in an elevator next to someone doused in perfume… when you suddenly get a headache?

 - Bar Soap: South Austin People and Zum Bar Soap are 2 brands we like.

 - Lotion: Simply using olive oil, shea butter, coconut oil, or argan oil are great ways to moisture the skin.
-Or this Citrus Sunrise Body Butter has a “decadent texture, and bright yummy smell” (Alyson’s words, not mine).
+Or try this Citrus Sunrise Body Butter.

-- Hair Mask: Here’s a trick from Alyson—put straight argan oil or olive oil in your hair and let it sit for at least 30 minutes, or overnight.
+- Hair Mask: Here’s a trick from Alyson—put olive oil or coconut oil in your hair and let it sit for at least 30 minutes, or overnight.
 In the morning, shampoo and condition your hair.
 Makes beautiful, shiny, healthy hair.
-Note: Argan oil does have a bit of a weird smell, but you can add a touch of your favorite essential oils to give it a scent you like.

 Here’s the scoop on Annmarie’s products: